-Before Randy Savage became one of the most recognizable figures in the world of professional wrestling, the real-life Randy Poffo, alongside his brother Lanny Poffo and father Angelo Poffo, created an “outlaw” wrestling promotion in 1978 out of Lexington, Kentucky called International Championship Wrestling.
+Before Randy Savage became one of the most recognizable figures in professional wrestling, the real-life Randy Poffo, alongside his brother Lanny Poffo and father Angelo Poffo, created an "outlaw" wrestling promotion in 1978 out of Lexington, Kentucky called International Championship Wrestling.
 ICW was considered an outlaw promotion because they did not have affiliation with the National Wrestling Alliance.

 When a young Randy, fresh off a stint in minor league baseball, failed to grab Jarrett and Lawler’s attention in Memphis, Angelo Poffo created ICW as a place for his sons to be the top stars.

 Recommended read: Deep Drive: A Randy Savage Baseball Career Retrospective

 Angelo, the patriarch of the Poffo family, was a wrestler and promoter who made quite an impact regionally before his sons Randy and Lanny got involved in the business in the early ’70s.
 Angelo was well known for his athleticism and had even broken the world record, as recognized by Ripley’s Believe It or Not, for most consecutive sit-ups, completing 6,033 straight (6000 plus 33 for each year that Jesus lived).

 Around this time, ICW was competing against several successful territories in the mid-American states including Verne Gagne’s American Wrestling Association out of Minneapolis, Minnesota, the Knoxville-based Fuller family territory, as well as their most reputable competition, Jerry Jarrett and Jerry "The King" Lawler’s Memphis-based promotion, Continental Wrestling Association.
 Lawler was one of their top stars.